rahulmahendru/servers/README.md

 ### Multi Threaded Server
 This version of the server is created to handle a multiple threads at a time.
 Apart from the operations od a single threaded server, this version of the server performs logging to record each request and data dump as hex.
 The server also supports a health check feature to request the working performance of the server.

+### Load Balancer
+The load balancer distributes connections over a set of servers after accepting connections from the clients.
+The selection of the servers is based on the perofrmance of the servers using the `healthcheck` functionality of the multi-threaded server.